vordimous/zilla-docs/src/solutions/how-tos/amazon-msk/secure-public-access/production-mutual-tls.md

 - Route tables: `my-msk-cluster-rtb-*`
 - Internet gateway: `my-msk-cluster-igw`

-### Create Client Certificate (ACM) for mTLS
+### Create Client Certificate for mTLS

 This allows an authorized Kafka client to connect directly to your MSK cluster with Mutual TLS (mTLS).
-Follow the [Create Client Certificate (ACM)](./../../aws-services/create-client-certificate-acm.md) to create a private certificate authority.
+Follow the [Create Client Certificate](./../../aws-services/create-client-certificate-acm.md) to create a private certificate authority.

 You can create additional client certificates for each different authorized client identity that will connect via the internet to your <ZillaPlus/> proxy deployment.